 - Avoid bright colors

-- If you have a cat, look at the windows in your house and check if they are accessible to a pet.
+If you have a cat, look at the windows in your house and check if they are accessible to a pet.
 Many cats prefer to hang out on windowsills or merely look through windows—often for hours at a time.
 Besides being a perfect view for a curious cat onto a world full of birds and squirrels outside, windows offer a warm spot of sunshine—perfect for your cat to bask in.

 After you move into your new home, it pays to do a thorough check of the house and clean up anything the previous owners might have left behind.
-Not only does this help to tidy up the place, it also protects your pet from any dangerous household products that they might be able to access.
+Not only does this help to tidy up the place, but it also protects your pet from any dangerous household products that they might be able to access.